RaulColino/exploringTrends-JamstackWebsites/README.md

 Testing and comparing two different frameworks: - Gridsome vs Gatsby- Connecting them to a Strapi headless CMS.

-## Relevant technologies used in this project:
+## Relevant technologies used in this project
 - React
 - Vue
 - Gatsby